Anthony-Nolan/Atlas/README.md

 - Atlas.MatchingAlgorithm.Functions.DonorManagement
   - Azure functions app responsible only for ongoing donor imports / updates
   - Needs to be an independent app so that the three-monthly full data refresh can disable these functions for the duration of the refresh
-- Atlas.MatchingAlgorithm.MatchingDictionary
+- Atlas.HlaMetadataDictionary
-  - Responsible for maintaining and accessing the "matching dictionary" - a set of tables in Azure Storage which act as an interface for allele details published by WMDA
+  - Responsible for maintaining and accessing the dictionary of HLA Metadata - a set of tables in Azure Storage which act as an dedicated 'cache' for allele details published by WMDA

 ### Test Projects